-Lindau Nobel Laureate Meeting Awards 2017
+Lindau Nobel Laureate Meeting Awards

-The 6th Lindau Meeting on Economic Sciences will be held from 22-26 August 2017 on the island of Lindau, situated on Lake Constance in south Germany.
-About 20 Nobel Laureates and 400 international young scientists are expected to take part.
-Further information is available at www.lindau-nobel.org.
+The meeting will be held from 25th June — 30th June 2023 on the island of Lindau, situated on Lake Constance in south Germany.
+Up to 600 highly-talented young scientists are expected to take part, meeting with Nobel Laureates.

-The Irish Research Council, as a strategic partner with the Lindau Nobel Laureate Meetings, runs a national selection process whereby eligible institutions may nominate up to three researchers at postgraduate and/or postdoctoral level to attend the meeting who are then shortlisted by our panel of international assessors.
-A maximum of three shortlisted candidates will be nominated to the international selection process, which is conducted by the Lindau Review Panel.
+The Irish Research Council, as a strategic partner with the Lindau Nobel Laureate Meetings, runs a national selection process.
+Eligible higher education institutions may nominate up to three researchers at postgraduate and/or postdoctoral level who will be considered by the Council’s panel of international assessors to attend the 72nd Lindau Nobel Laureate Meeting.

 How to apply

-- A nominee’s curriculum vitae.
+- the nominee’s curriculum vitae;

 - a statement of motivation from the nominee (half page in length) which should explain briefly why they think that participation would be beneficial to them, their research, career and host organisation;